Batches

 Target type

-Formula or Bottle BOM.
-Determines whether the order produces bulk liquid (formula) or finished cases (bottle BOM → case BOM chain).
-Most orders target a bottle BOM so the run yields packaged cases directly.
+Formula or Vessel BOM.
+Determines whether the order produces bulk liquid (formula) or finished cases (formula → vessel BOM → case BOM chain).
+Most orders target a vessel BOM so the run yields packaged cases directly.

 Planned output cases

 How many cases of the finished good you intend to produce.
 Drives MRP material requirements and scheduling.
-The actual yield is recorded per-batch on completion.
+Actual yield is recorded per-batch on completion.

 Number of batches